colbyenbody/sci-calc/README.md

-# scicalc
+# sci-calc

-A CLI calculator for algebraic formulas
+A CLI calculator for algebraic formulas.

-Currently working on adding quadtradic formula
+Quadratic formula function is complete.

+Working on adding a function for factoring binomials.